She, a Chinese

-She, a Chinese is a 2009 international co-production drama film directed by Xiaolu Guo.
+She, a Chinese is a 2009 international co-production drama film written and directed by Xiaolu Guo.
 Inspired by Jean-Luc Godard's La Chinoise, it portraits a fragmented journey of a young Chinese woman through the world.
 It won the 2009 Golden Leopard at the Locarno Film Festival.

 Plot

 In 12 chapters, Mei escapes from her village in Sichuan province to a big city.
 She moves from job to job, man to man, and reaches the UK.
 She wanders in the streets.
 The sea is calling her.
 She gazes at the other side of the water as if towards her younger self.